 A Shipping Horror Story

 As the fishing supplier Frostbite can relate, incompetent third-party logistics partners can sully your brand.
-If the wrong packages arrive, or they arrive late, or they don’t arrive at all, that’s what customers will remember about the experience.
+If the wrong packages arrive, or they arrive late, or they don’t arrive at all.
+That’s what shoppers will remember about their experience.

 “Initially things seemed to be going well,” says Ian Waterer, Frostbite’s General Manager.
 “The company had a large warehouse in Toronto and claimed to have an international and expert logistics network.
 So we thought we were in great hands.
 When you turn to a third-party, you have to trust that they are upholding your brand promise.
 You aren’t physically there to see products coming into and leaving the warehouse.
 So you can’t always gauge what’s going right and when things are going wrong.”